morganwu277/code_snippets/MongoDB.md

 ## 1. Installing the MongoDB by `brew`
 About [brew](http://brew.sh/)
-Here is the easy steps
+Here are the easy steps:
 ```bash
 $ # install the mongodb
 $ brew update && brew install mongodb